Dave-team/Knowledge-base/Management.md

 - Praise people often and recognize people's good work.
 Praise them publicly and in front of other senior people
 - Give little criticism.
 When you do give critisism, be honest and specific and work towards improvements
 - Create a culture where any feedback is welcome by and from everyone in the business
+- When giving feedback, make it specific and constructive.
 - Performance reviews:
     - Be specific about their strenghts and how this has helped in practice
     - Talk about impact.
 Why is this person’s work important to the organization?
 Did they do an especially good job on a specific project they worked on?